 Domes are the strongest structure known to man.

-Both Shaun Hausman and Curran Boyle are architects from LA, independently they chose to live in domes in the California countryside with their families.
+Both Shaun Hausman and Curran Boyle are architects from LA, independently they chose to live in tiny house domes in the California countryside with their families.

 Architect: Shaun Hausman

 More than a decade has passed since Home and Garden Magazine published a beautiful piece on Shaun Hausman’s dome in Ojai, California.
 Fast-tracking to the present, Hausmann’s dome home still stands as a futuristic architectural landmark that continues to inspire a sustainable vision for living in harmony with our natural environment.

 A conventional house was never an option for Shaun Hausman, a nationally recognized interior designer.
 Though he originally envisioned treehouses and yurts for his plot of land, Hausmann ultimately realized that an co-living dome manufactured by Pacific Domes best met his aesthetic and budgetary qualifications.
 Hausman is a nationally recognized interior designer, and his use of space inside the dome is truly elegant and remarkable.
 Read the full text below:

 From Home and Garden Magazine:

 When interior and production designer Shawn Hausman first entertained the thought of building a home in Upper Ojai, just north of Los Angeles, he envisioned a tree house – something like the archetypal clubhouse in the sky, yet capable of sheltering a family in relative comfort year-round.

 “It was a romantic idea, but ultimately impractical,” he admits.
 “We wanted to find a solution that was inexpensive but genuinely interesting, a house that would have very little impact on the environment.
 We were also looking for something that could be disassembled and transported to another location if we ever decided to move.”

 The tree house fantasy wasn’t a total failure.